 Intelligent fire alarm systems are designed for flexibility through custom programming specific to each application.
 Dedicated outputs are logically controlled by inputs based on the programming matrix written.
 They are capable of supporting multiple Signal Line Circuits (SLC) where each device on the SLC is assigned a unique identification called an address.
 In most cases the number of devices on an SLC can range from one to several hundred and vary in number of detectors and modules combined.
 Each device constantly communicates with the control panel through microprocessor technology to report its status on the SLC.
 Within seconds, alarms, supervisory and trouble conditions are alerted to the control panel and a precise location of the event is displayed.

-Common addressable input divices (also known as initiating devices) include:
+Common addressable input devices (also known as initiating devices) include:

 - Smoke detectors